 As you can see, I also made a Mr. Incredible costume for my husband for a party we were going to.
 His costume was basically the same but we bought him a "chest," added balled up socks as muscles, and used ace bandages to secure it all in place!
 Here is what we purchased for his costume (affiliate links):

-Total Cost for Mr. Incredible: $30.73 (he already had black jeans and black boots - FYI - he WAS NOT wearing spandex either!)
+Total Cost for Mr. Incredible: $30.73 as of 2015 (he already had black jeans and black boots - FYI - he WAS NOT wearing spandex either!)

 Simple to make, and less expensive and better quality than most store bought costumes!
 Not to mention how it feels to be able to